mohammedx49/J-openpilot/README.md

 [![](https://i.imgur.com/UetIFyH.jpg)](#)

-Welcome to openpilot SPECIFICALLY FOR THE 2019 CHEVY BOLT
+Welcome to openpilot SPECIFICALLY FOR THE CHEVY BOLT (NO PASSTHROUGH)
 ======

 [openpilot](http://github.com/commaai/openpilot) is an open source driver assistance system.
 Currently, it performs the functions of Adaptive Cruise Control (ACC) and Automated Lane Centering (ALC) for selected Honda, Toyota, Acura, Lexus, Chevrolet, Hyundai, Kia, Subaru, Volkswagen.
 It's about on par with Tesla Autopilot and GM Super Cruise, and better than [all other manufacturers](http://www.thedrive.com/tech/5707/the-war-for-autonomous-driving-part-iii-us-vs-germany-vs-japan).